 After his betrayal and capture, Wallace was taken to London, where he was tried.
 He was found guilty, hanged, disemboweled, beheaded, and quartered on 23rd August 1305.

 Wallace’s death did not end Scotland’s Wars of Independence.
 Robert the Bruce continued the fight and achieved victory at the Battle of Bannockburn in 1314.

-The William Wallace Statue was erected 1888 in Aberdeen, Scotland, and depicts Sir William Wallace.
-Sculpted by William Grant Stevenson, the statue is positioned opposite His Majesty’s Theatre and across from Union Terrace Gardens.
+The William Wallace Statue was erected in 1888 in Aberdeen, Scotland, and depicts Sir William Wallace.
+William Grant Stevenson’s sculpture is positioned opposite His Majesty’s Theatre and across from Union Terrace Gardens.

 Thank you very much for taking the time to join me on my travels through Scotland.
 I hope you enjoyed it just as much as I did.

 Till next time, safe travels, and keep dreaming.

 Have a fabulous day.